-This is one area that I leave completely to the group planting the trees.
+This is one area that we leave completely to the group planting the trees.
 In consultation with their local nursery, the group decides the species of trees.
 These local communities have expertise in their local flora.
 Often, the nursery will have collected seeds from the surrounding environment and propagates from them.
 Having said that … the trees planted are natives and usually indigenous to the region.
-The benefits of planting local species include: lower maintenance and inputs (including water), suitable habitat for local wildlife, improved biodiversity (eg. increased bird life), higher survival rates, improved water quality, improved erosion control and habitat for insect and bird predators.
+The benefits of planting local species include: lower maintenance and inputs (including water), suitable habitat for local wildlife, improved biodiversity (e.g. increased bird life), higher survival rates, improved water quality, improved erosion control and habitat for insect and bird predators.

 13. How can my Landcare, school or community group get involved?

 At Fifteen Trees we believe in supporting community groups by providing them with trees for planting.